inercia/terraform-provider-kubeadm/README.md

   # this provisioner will start a Kubernetes master in this machine,
   # with the help of "kubeadm"
   provisioner "kubeadm" {
-    # there is no "join", so this will be the first node in the cluster
+    # there is no "join", so this will be the first node in the cluster: the seeder
     config = "${data.kubeadm.main.config}"
-    # this will try to install "kubeadm" in this machine
     install {
+      # this will try to install "kubeadm" automatically in this machine
       auto = true
     }
   }